Operators whose adjoints and second adjoints are almost Dunford-Pettis: Almost Dunford-Pettis adjoint operators

-For question (Q2) we give two positive almost Dunford-Pettis operators whose second adjoints are not almost Dunford-Pettis.
-Put $ E = \left({\textstyle\bigoplus\limits_{n \in \mathbb{N}}} \ell_\infty^n \right)_1$. (i) The identity on $E$ is positive and almost Dunford-Pettis because $E$ has the positive Schur property \cite[p.\,17]{wnuk}, whereas ${\rm id}_{E^{**}}= {\rm id}_E^{**}$ is not almost Dunford-Pettis because $E^{**}$ fails the positive Schur property \cite[Example 2.8]{jg}. (ii) Calling on \cite[Example 2.8]{jg} again, $E^*$ contains a lattice copy of $\ell_1$, so the norm of $E^{**}$ is not order continuous \cite[Theorem 2.4.14]{nieberg}.
-Since dual Banach lattices are Dedekind complete and, as we have already mentioned, $E^{**}$ fails the positive Schur property, Theorem \ref{fthe} gives a positive operator $T \colon E \longrightarrow E^{**}$ such that $T^{**}$ fails to be almost Dunford-Pettis.
-The positive Schur property of $E$ assures that $T$ is almost Dunford-Pettis. \end{example}
+As to question (Q2), putting $ E = \left({\textstyle\bigoplus\limits_{n \in \mathbb{N}}} \ell_\infty^n \right)_1$, the identity on $E$ is positive and almost Dunford-Pettis because $E$ has the positive Schur property \cite[p.\,17]{wnuk}, whereas ${\rm id}_{E^{**}}= {\rm id}_E^{**}$ is not almost Dunford-Pettis because $E^{**}$ fails the positive Schur property \cite[Example 2.8]{jg}.
+There are two ways to give an example that is not an identity operator: (i) It is clear that the canonical embedding $J_E \colon E \longrightarrow E^{**}$ is almost Dunford-Pettis and it is easy to check that $J_E^{**}$ is not. (ii) Since $E^*$ contains a lattice copy of $\ell_1$ \cite[Example 2.8]{jg}, the norm of $E^{**}$ is not order continuous \cite[Theorem 2.4.14]{nieberg}.
+In particular, $E^{**}$ is a dual Banach lattice containing a copy of $\ell_\infty$ \cite[Theorem 4.56]{positiveoperators} and failing the positive Schur property.
+Bearing Remark \ref{rema} in mind, by Theorem \ref{fthe} there is a positive operator $T \colon E \longrightarrow E^{**}$, which is almost Dunford-Pettis because $E$ has the positive Schur property, such that $T^{**}$ fails to be almost Dunford-Pettis. \end{example}

-Before proceeding to our results about questions (Q1) and (Q2), let us summarize what is known about these issues.
+The first purpose of this section is to extend the following two known results about question (Q1).